Searching and retrieving data from MAST using astroquery requires that you have:

 Having found Observations that match your criteria, the next step is to fetch a table of data products associated with each Observation.

 Some observations contain huge numbers of associated or linked files, sometimes in excess of 10,000 products.
-This is particularly true for NIRSpec MSA, or MIRI and NIRCam slitless spectroscopy, but may also be true for large mosaics of images.
+This is particularly true for NIRSpec/MSA, MIRI/WFSS, and NIRCam/WFSS spectroscopy, but may also be true for large mosaics of images.
 Each observation is likely to contain many files in common, such as guide-star files and ancillary products.

-It is strongly recommended to retrieve product lists one or a few at a time from each observation to avoid server timeouts, and then to construct a set of unique products from the combined observations to avoid large numbers of duplicated products.
+We recommend retrieving product lists for one or a few Observation(s) at a time to avoid server timeouts, and then to construct a set of unique products from the combined observations to avoid large numbers of duplicated products.

 The following retrieves a list of tables of data products for each observation, and returns combined table containing unique data products.